 Of course, a regular user shouldn’t try using two VPNs in the first place.
 However, the fact that the kill switch didn’t react appropriately shows us that it is prone to confusion and might not handle other atypical situations.

-At the moment, you can find the split tunneling feature only in the Android app of PureVPN.
+At the moment, you can find the split tunneling feature only in the Windows and Android apps of PureVPN.
 This is quite a handy feature to have, so let’s hope they add it to the other apps in the future.

 Split tunneling allows you to conserve bandwidth by letting you choose the applications (or, sometimes, websites) that will use the VPN connection.
 In other words, the traffic of some of your apps will be encrypted, while the rest of your internet traffic will go through an open network.